Seafood & Shrimp Boil Experience

 Where Do We Meet?

 We’ll meet on the steps of the Louisiana Supreme Court Building, 400 Royal Street, across the street from Brennan’s Restaurant in the French Quarter.

 - Can vegetarians, pescatarians, or vegans attend?

-While we can offer substitutions for most dishes to pescatarians, we cannot accommodate vegan, vegetarian, gluten-free, kosher, or low salt diets.
+While we can offer substitutions for most dishes to pescatarians, this tour does not accommodate vegan, vegetarian, gluten-free, salt-free dietary restrictions or seafood allergies of any kind.
 Those very sensitive to spicy food may also want to consider another tour.

 - How much walking will there be?

 You will walk approximately 0.75 miles on this tour.

 - What if someone in my party is allergic to shellfish?